 Temporal data can be implemented in the linear referencing system (LRS).

-The LRS is said to be time aware because everything in the linear referencing system, from routes and events to route calibration, respects time.
-A route is a representation of a linear facility (for example, a highway) at a specific date and time.
+The LRS is said to be time aware because everything in it, from routes and events to route calibration, respects time.
+A route is a representation of a linear facility, such as a highway, at a specific date and time.
 When you locate events on a route, only the events that were active as of the date and time the route was active will display.
 The measure values on the route reflect the way the route was measured at that date and time, which may be different from the way the route is measured today.
 This allows you to set a specific date and time for each route, and each event layer, and see them as they were then.
 You can also add layers to your map with different time periods set so you can compare the past, present, and future.

 The example above shows a highway both before and after a roundabout (traffic circle) has been constructed.
-The roundabout not only adds length to the highway system, which changes the measure values, it also changes the collection of assets that are associated with the highway.
+The roundabout not only adds length to the highway system, which changes the measure values.
+The roundabout also changes the collection of assets that are associated with the highway.
 In this case, the 2005 version of the highway was 4.2 miles with a standard T-intersection controlled by stop signs.
 The 2010 version is 4.5 miles with a roundabout controlled by yield signs.

 Setting the temporal view date